 - Account changes (NrAuditEvent)

-To view changes made to your account's users or to record configuration changes made in New Relic products, use New Relic Insights to query
+To view changes made to your account's users or to record configuration changes, query

 NrAuditEventevents.
-To be notified about account changes, create NRQL conditions with New Relic Alerts.
+To be notified about account changes, create NRQL alert conditions.
 For more information about available

 - Account usage (NrDailyUsage)